DFHack/dfhack/README.rst

 dfderamp (by zilpin)
 ====================
 Removes all ramps designated for removal from the map.
 This is useful for replicating the old channel digging designation.
+It also removes any and all 'down ramps' that can remain after a cave-in (you don't have to designate anything for that to happen).

 dfdoffsets
 ==========